nidheekamble/CTF19/README.md

 -----------
 Every page has a flag, which is the name of the next route in the website.
 The clues are on the page and self-explanatory.
 Use of the Internet and third-aprty softwares is allowed.
 <br><br>
-The current version of th CTF is hosted at: <br>
+The current version of the CTF is hosted at: <br>
 http://communityocoders.pythonanywhere.com.